phunghx/robotics/Project 1 - RoboND-Rover-Project/writeup_carldgosselin.md

 </div>
 </br>

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further. <br>

 **Approach** <br>
 In this project, I took to approach of learning and dissecting the functionality via the Jupyter Notebook.
 The notebook does a nice job at breaking down pieces of functionality for targeted learning.<br>
 I also watched the walkthrough video to give me an overall understanding of the final solution.